v-sidorenko/javapic/README.md

 # javapic
 java educational pictures

-I collect and create pictures to help me learn java.
+I collect and create pictures and diagrams to help me learn java.
-There`s no guarantee, that information in pictures is correct.
+There`s no guarantee, that information is correct.